 - Diarrhea can be life-threatening in children because their bodies are more vulnerable to rapid dehydration.
 Dehydration can kill within a matter of hours. - Important nutrients like zinc that are key for healthy growth and development become depleted during a diarrheal episode.
-A vicious cycle of malnutrition and repeated infections is a common struggle for children who survive. - Low awareness and barriers to access are obstacles to ORS + zinc use to treat diarrhea.
+A vicious cycle of malnutrition and repeated infections is a common struggle for children who survive. - Although diarrhea is highly treatable with ORS-a mixture of clean water, sugar, and salt that helps replace lost fluids-it's used in less than half of cases in high-burden settings.
+The rate of co-administered ORS + zinc, the recommended treatment for diarrhea, is a mere 7%. - Low awareness and barriers to access are obstacles to ORS + zinc use to treat diarrhea.